XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Does Scotia iTrade offer copy trading or social trading?

-No, Scotia iTrade does not offer copy trading, social trading, or managed account features such as PAMM.
-All trading and investment decisions must be made directly by the account holder.
+No, Scotia iTrade does not offer copy trading, social trading, or automated investment copying features.
+All trades must be initiated and managed directly by the investor through its online or mobile platforms.

 How can I contact Scotia iTrade’s customer service?